Financial Controller

 • Penalties may also affect the reputation of the company, leading to potential loss of future business.

-Q9.
-What is the statement showing financial status of the company.
+Q. What financial statement shows the financial status of the company?

 Ans.